foolish-pine/shopify-boilerplate/README.md

 # shopify-boilerplate

-`shopify-boilerplate` is a starter kit for Shopify theme development.
+A starter kit for Shopify theme development.

 ## Features